 Don't allow him to go off into the adult world with a wallet made of duct tape.
 Made from burnished leather and featuring plenty of card slots (because who carries cash anymore?), this design will last him years to come.

 They don’t necessarily need a new pair of kicks, but their favorite white sneakers could use a touch-up.
 This easy-to-use cleaning kit is like a gift that keeps on giving.

-They will most definitely use this handy gift card, whether it’s to stock up on new novels, basic home goods or some office-appropriate shoes.
+They will most definitely use this gift card, whether it’s to stock up on new novels, basic home goods or some office-appropriate shoes.
 And that adorable gift box is just too cute to pass up.
 If you can’t attend graduation IRL, just select the gift card amount and have it shipped straight to their doorstep.